Infineon/mbed-os-example-csdidac/README.md

     cd mbed-os-example-csdidac
    ```

-3. Plug in the CY8CPROTO_062_4343W kit and ensure that the kit is in DAPLink mode to allow programming from Mbed CLI.
-See [https://github.com/cypresssemiconductorco/Firmware-loader](https://github.com/cypresssemiconductorco/Firmware-loader) for more information on how to switch mode.
+3. Plug in the CY8CPROTO-062-4343W kit.
+Ensure that the kit has the latest version of KitProg3 firmware and is in DAPLink mode to allow programming from Mbed CLI.
+See [https://github.com/cypresssemiconductorco/Firmware-loader](https://github.com/cypresssemiconductorco/Firmware-loader) for more information on how to update the firmware and switch to DAPLink mode.

 4. Compile the example and program.